 - a.
-The proxy solicitation is conducted on behalf of the Company by SLAMCI as part of its management services and is to be made through electronic mail, the internet, registered mail, and courier service.
+The proxy solicitation is conducted on behalf of the Company by SLAMCI as part of its management services and is to be made through registered mail and courier service.
 No director of the Company has informed the Company in writing that he intends to oppose any action intended to be taken. - b.
 Proxies may also be solicited by SLAMCI employees assigned to Investor Services, without additional compensation, personally or by written communication, telephone or other electronic means.
-Ms. Marleen Kaye Simbillo has been designated as the contact person for all inquiries related hereto at contact number (632) 8849-9888 with address at 8th Floor Sun Life Centre, 5th Avenue corner Rizal Drive, Bonifacio Global City, Taguig City 1634, and email address marleen.kaye.simbillo@sunlife.com. - c.
+Ms. Marleen Kaye Simbillo has been designated as the contact person for all inquiries related hereto at contact numbers (632) 8849-9888 with address at 8th Floor Sun Life Centre, 5th Avenue corner Rizal Drive, Bonifacio Global City, Taguig City 1634, and email address marleen.kaye.simbillo@sunlife.com. - c.
 Likewise, no especially engaged employee or paid solicitors are to be involved in this exercise. - d.
 The Company will bear the cost of preparing and mailing this proxy statement and other materials furnished to shareholders in connection with the proxy solicitation.
-The foregoing is estimated to cost about PHP1,000,000.00 for all the Sun Life Prosperity Funds.
+The foregoing is estimated to cost about PHP1,000,000.00 for all the Sun Life Prosperity Funds. - Item 5.

-Item 5.
 Interest of Certain Persons in Matters to be Acted Upon.
-As of 31 March 2023, records show that SLOCPI owns 0% of the Company's outstanding capital stock.
-Mr. Benedicto C. Sison, Country Head and CEO of SLOCPI, has the power to vote of the shares or direct the voting of the shares held by SLOCPI Agents' Provident Plan.
+As of 31 March 2023, records show that SLAMCI owns 75.65% of the Company's outstanding capital stock.
+Ms. Pama, President of SLAMCI, has the power to vote of the shares or direct the voting of the shares.